DanteAlonsoHT/members_only/README.md

 Follow the steps below to get a local copy running:

 ### Install
-- To run this project on local computer, you need to install Ruby on Rails.
+- To run this project on the local computer, you need to install Ruby on Rails.
     - For Windows users, visit [Ruby Installer](https://rubyinstaller.org/)
-    - For MocOS and Linux users, visit the [Ruby Official Site](https://www.ruby-lang.org/en/downloads/) for instructions.
+    - For MacOS and Linux users, visit the [Ruby Official Site](https://www.ruby-lang.org/en/downloads/) for instructions.
-- Then clone the project by by typing `git@github.com:DanteAlonsoHT/members_only.git`.
+- Then clone the project by typing `git@github.com:DanteAlonsoHT/members_only.git`.

 ### Run App
 - Type `bundle install` in the root directory of the project.